FruitieX/tuya-mqtt/README.md

 - For each device, go to API Explorer and call the Get Device Information API with your device_id to retreive the device's local_key.

 ## MQTT protocol

+NOTE: this isn't very well designed, e.g. the device id in the MQTT topic is completely ignored and there only exist topics that make use of JSON.

 MQTT messages use the following JSON format: